vggscqq/usbip-switch/README.md

 # usbip-switch

-Usbip=switch is a virtual KVM(except no V), which allows fast switching keyboard and mouse between two computers in one LAN.
+Usbip-switch is a virtual KVM(except no V), which allows fast switching keyboard and mouse between two computers in one LAN.

 ## Project terminology:
 * server - linux PC with keyboard and mouse connected to it. a.k.a. `--shost`